SOSML/SOSML/README.md

-# SOSML - the Online Interpreter for Standard ML
+# SOSML: The Online Interpreter for Standard ML

 SOSML is the online interpreter for the functional programming language Standard ML (SML), written in TypeScript.
-It is to be used as a learning tool in a freshman class at Saarland University; you can try it out at https://sosml.org.
+SOSML is used in a freshman class at Saarland University; you can check it out at https://sosml.org.

 ## Features
 Correctly lexing, parsing, elaborating and interpreting any SML core language program, i.e. a program that may contain the following constructs: